 James Scully.
 We have entered into an employment agreement dated August 16, 2005, with James Scully, pursuant to which he has agreed to serve as our Executive Vice President and Chief Financial Officer, effective September 7, 2005, for a three year period, subject to automatic one-year renewals unless we or Mr. Scully provide four month's written notice prior to the expiration of the then current term.
 The agreement provides for a base salary of \$475,000, which will be reviewed annually by us.
-He is eligible to receive an annual bonus with a target bonus of 50% of base salary and a maximum of 100% of base salary, based upon the achievement of certain company and individual performance objectives, provided that for fiscal 2005, Mr. Scully will have a guaranteed bonus of \$250,000, Mr. Scully will also be entitled to receive a \$165,000 transition support payment, provided that in the event he voluntarily terminates his employment without "good reason" or we terminate his employment for "cause" (each as defined in the agreement) within the first year of employment, Mr. Scully will be required to immediately pay us back a pro-rata portion of the transition support payment.
+He is eligible to receive an annual bonus with a target bonus of 50% of base salary and a maximum of 100% of base salary, based upon the achievement of certain company and individual performance objectives, provided that for fiscal 2005, Mr. Scully received a guaranteed bonus of \$250,000.
+Mr. Scully also received a \$165,000 transition support payment, provided that in the event he voluntarily terminates his employment without "good reason" or we terminate his employment for "cause" (each as defined in the agreement) within the first year of employment, Mr. Scully will be required to immediately pay us back a pro-rata portion of the transition support payment.
 The agreement also provides Mr. Scully with relocation assistance in connection with his relocation to New York in accordance with our executive homeowner relocation policy, provided that in the event that he voluntarily terminates his employment without good reason prior to the first anniversary of his employment, he will be required to immediately pay back a pro-rata portion of all relocation assistance payments that he received.
-In addition we have granted to Mr. Scully the following equity awards: (i) options to purchase 50,000 shares of our common stock at an exercise price per share equal to \$13.40 on the date of grant, which we refer to as "initial options," (ii) premium options to purchase an additional 40,000 shares at an exercise price equal to \$15.00 per share and 40,000 shares at an exercise price equal to \$25.00 per share, which we refer to as "premium options," and (iii) 35,000 restricted shares, all of which will vest in equal annual installments beginning on the first anniversary of the grant date.
-Under the agreement, Mr. Scully is subject to customary non-solicitation, noncompetition and confidentiality covenants.
+In addition we have granted to Mr. Scully the following equity awards: (i) options to purchase 96,790 shares of our common stock at an exercise price per share equal to \$6.92 on the date of grant, which we refer to as "initial options," (ii) premium options to purchase an additional 77,432 shares at an exercise price equal to \$7.75 per share and 77,432 shares at an exercise price equal to \$12.91 per share, which we refer to as "premium options," and (iii) 67,753 restricted shares, all of which will vest in equal annual installments beginning on the first anniversary of the grant date.
+We refer to these shares as the "Scully Restricted Shares."
+Under the agreement, Mr. Scully is subject to customary non-solicitation, non-competition and confidentiality covenants.